Intermediate Academics (4-6)

 We study concepts with physical science including how matter is too small to be seen, how the weight of matter is conserved, and that the gravitational force exerted by Earth on objects is directed down.
 Also, we explore the concepts of life science including how the food chain is a cycle of energy.
 Finally, we explore earth and space science.
 Some of the concepts explored during the earth and space unit include the apparent brightness of stars, day and night, and the understanding of shadows.

-In Grade 6 instructional time focuses on four critical areas: (1) connecting ratio and rate to whole number multiplication and division and using concepts of ratio and rate to solve problems: (2) completing understanding of division of fractions and extending the notion of number to the system of rational numbers, which includes negative numbers: (3) writing, interpreting, and using expression and equations: and (4) developing understanding of statistical thinking.
+In Grade 6 instructional time focuses on four critical areas: (1) connecting ratio and rate to whole number multiplication and division and using concepts of ratio and rate to solve problems: (2) completing understanding of division of fractions and extending the notion of number to the system of rational numbers, which includes negative numbers: (3) writing, interpreting, and using expression and equations: and (4) developing an understanding of statistical thinking.